kill003/sp.lua/README.md

 sp.lua
 ======

-> for skynet.. make sproto rpc user friendly
+> for skynet.. make sproto rpc more intuitive

 How to use
 ----------